hyperledger-labs/splice/README.md

 ```
 and point your tool to the displayed URL.
 Set the client id to the desired ledger API user name, and use an arbitrary value for the client secret.

+### Testing App Upgrades

+Upgrades of the CN apps are tested automatically in CI using AppUpgradeIntegrationTest.

+- Every PR is tested for upgrade from the commit in `main` from which it branched
+- Every commit to `main` is tested for upgrade from the previous commit

+PRs/commits that include `[breaking]` in their commit message, or that make Daml changes or bump the Canton binary are excluded from this test.

+The test spins up a full network in the source version, creates some activity, then gradually upgrades several of the components (SVs and validators)
+one-by-one to the current commit's version.

 ## Building and Running the Wallet and Splitwell Apps